mmeany/proj4j/README.md

+# Why I forked this ...
+Proj4J does not appear to be in Maven Central.
+I wanted it to be accessible from Maven without having to go through hoops.

+Now it can be using [JitPack](http://jitpack.io)

 # Welcome to **_Proj4J_**

 **_Proj4J_** is a Java library to transform point coordinates from one geographic coordinate system to another, including datum transformations.